 Out under the stars on the Appalachian Trail, after a long day’s hike, the healing process has begun.
 We know, because we’ve been there.

-The Umbrella Project is an outdoor experience like no other, designed specifically for young adults aged 18-25 who have recently suffered the loss of a parent, caregiver or sibling.
+The Umbrella Project is an outdoor experience like no other, designed specifically for young adults aged 18+ who are grieving the loss of a close loved one.
 Hiking over mountains and through valleys of great scenic beauty with a small group of your peers, you will be surprised at your own inner strength and resourcefulness.

 The wilderness journey we will undertake together provides a caring, supportive community of those who understand and are sharing the same overwhelming experience of loss.
 Trained, experienced leaders will guide you over all kinds of terrain in all kinds of weather—which is exactly the point.
 By participating in a powerful outdoors experience, you will learn the coping skills, self-awareness, and self-reliance that are an essential part of the healing process.